supriya-thukral/Thrive-Health-Coding-Challenge/README.md

    npm install
    ```

-   **Note**: If you do not have Joi installed, you may need to run the following command:
+   **Note**: The project relies on Joi for validation.
+If you do not have Joi installed, you may need to run the following command:

    ```bash
     npm install joi